CMMC Practice MA.L2-3.7.3 – Equipment Sanitization: Ensure equipment removed for off-site maintenance is sanitized of any CUI.

 Links to Publicly Available Resources

 BCWipe is a data sanitization toolset.
+This article provides insight into the U.S. Department of Defense (DoD) 5220.22-M standard for drive erasure.
+It also deep dives into the steps involved in the US DoD data wipe standard for sanitizing media, memory, and drives in equipment.
 This is Carnegie Mellon University Information Security Office’s list of data sanitization tools that are acceptable for data per ISO Guidelines.
 This document provides assessment guidance for conducting Cybersecurity Maturity Model Certification (CMMC) assessments for Level 2.
 Information about U.S. Department of Defense Media Sanitization Guidelines Disk Wipe is Free, portable Windows application for permanent volume data destruction.
 This is an article from Fossbytes that provides a list of six best hard drive eraser tools.
 Georgia Institute of Technology DFARS/NIST 800-171 Compliance Program This is an article from Iron Mountain on data wiping and secure sanitization of virtual and physical IT assets.
 These are the guidelines by the IRS for media sanitization.
 This is a blog from lifewire that provides a review of the 40 best free programs for data destruction software programs.
 LSU IT Security & Policy Office - Data Sanitization This is Michigan Technological University’s media destruction procedure to provide an example for media destruction.
 This is a blog by MiniTool that covers the various data sanitization methods and explains the difference between wipe, erase, format and delete per DOD 5220.22-M method.
 This article provides a list of 10 free hard drive wipe software for windows 10/8/7/Vista/XP.
-This is NASA’s Standard Operation procedure for digital media sanitization.
+NIST resources that defines requirement for controlled maintenance.
 NIST resource that defines requirements for system backup activities.
-NIST resources that defines requirement for system maintenance activities.
 This NIST Special Publication provides guidance for completing the media sanitization process.
+NSA's Center for Storage Device Sanitization Research (CSDSR) guides the sanitization of information system (IS) storage devices.
+Resources for a vendor of storage device sanitization, the NSA Evaluated Products Lists (EPLs), and contact information for the Center for Storage Device Sanitization Research are provided on this page.
 This is a equipment disposal policy created by SANS that can be freely used.
 This is Stanford University’s policy for data sanitization.
-US Department of Defense 5220.22-M Clearing and Sanitization Matrix This is Western University’s recommended practices for destroying data and/or data devices.
+This is Western University’s recommended practices for destroying data and/or data devices.

 Discussion [NIST SP 800-171 R2]